shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Wryonin lifted his muzzle for a howl, "Woods."

 Ersatzica found the cat footprints that led into the cat and followed them in.
 It didn't take long for her to find the boots.
-Next to them, a cat was laying facedown on the ground unconscious.
+Next to them, a cat was laying face down on the ground unconscious.
 The side of its head had a huge dent in it.
 She felt for a heartbeat, but there was none.
 The cat was wearing metal cuffs on its wrists, and a leather belt on its waist.
 She took them off and put them in the boots.
 She also snagged the shovel that was on the belt.

-She carried the haul to the boat in one hand, and carried the stick in the other.
+She carried the haul to the boat in one hand and carried the stick in the other.
 Plopping them all into the boat, she held the stick for a moment.
-Then she set in the boat and rowed it across the river.
+Then she sat in the boat and rowed it across the river.
 When she got back, she held up the boots.
 "I got them!"

 "Ersie!
 You're alive!"
 Mudrich ran up and hugged her.
 "I thought you had drowned!"